The Sassi of Matera, Remembered by a Traveling Artist

 As dusk falls, the muted shifting colors of the sky appear reflected on a limestone terrain tinged with age, carrying within it stories of an untold past.
 Random lights, like scattered moonlight, dance across its labyrinthine facade replete with dark openings, hinting at a presence silently watching the observer back.
 At first encounter, I felt at once awe struck and mystified.
 For this place was not like anywhere else I had seen in Italy.

 This was the Sassi of Matera, as I had first seen it in the Summer of 1998.
 It was the final destination during a program abroad in Italy, which I pursued while studying for my undergraduate degree in Architecture.
-Compared to the other towns and cities we stayed in, Matera was the one I had the most visceral response to.
+Among all the Italian towns and cities we stayed in, Matera was the one I had the most visceral response to.

 The very first thing I did upon arriving at our hotel in the Sassi, in the dead of night, was stop and write a few words about the striking landscape before me.
 As it turned out, the last thing I would do before leaving, once again in the depth of night, was paint myself a watercolor of the Sassi.
 Perhaps, through both my words and watercolors, I intuitively knew I wanted to preserve my own personal impressions of this place.
 I returned home not only with these, but with an affinity towards the Sassi that I could not name or fully comprehend at the time.